Threat and Vulnerability Intelligence Database

 Source: TheHackerNews

-February 14th, 2025 (about 2 months ago)
+February 14th, 2025 (3 months ago)

 Description: The North Korea-linked Lazarus Group has been linked to an active campaign that leverages fake LinkedIn job offers in the cryptocurrency and travel sectors to deliver malware capable of infecting Windows, macOS, and Linux operating systems.
 According to cybersecurity company Bitdefender, the scam begins with a message sent on a professional social media network, enticing them with the promise of